 - whether the investments within the EPP were suitable

 - what information you gave to the consumer when the executive pension arrangement was set up and whether it was clear, fair and not misleading

 - (and if relevant) whether the consumer was likely to be able to meet any regular premium commitments.

 Handling a complaint like this

-Your customer will need to get in touch with you first and make a complaint so that you have the chance to put things right.
-If you don't respond to them within the time limits or they're not happy with your decision, they can come to us to make a complaint.
+We only look at complaints that you've had a chance to look at first, so that you have the chance to put things right.
+If a consumer complains and you don't respond to them within the time limits or they're not happy with your decision, they can come to us.

 Find out more about how to resolve a complaint.

 When we uphold a consumer’s complaint, we’ll tell you what you need to do to put things right.